 The student and one parent must attend a Legacy board-approved summer camp before application.

-Lindsay Speech Camp June 3-7, 2024, 1-5 pm, San Jose, CA. We highly recommend this camp, which is taught by one of Legacy's founders, Barb Lindsay, who has decades of experience in teaching public speaking.
+Lindsay Speech Camp July 13-17, 2025, 1-5 pm, San Jose, CA. We highly recommend this camp, which is taught by one of Legacy's founders, Barb Lindsay, who has decades of experience in teaching public speaking.
 Personalized attention at this small, local camp helps students and parents get a solid start on Stoa speech events.
-More information and registration are here.
+More information and an interest form are here.

-If you have not attended speech camp but would like to apply, please contact the Legacy Board at legacyspeech@gmail.com We will schedule an information session with you and work with you to make arrangements to attend an approved speech camp.
+If you cannot attend an Legacy board-approved speech camp but would like to apply, please contact the Legacy Board at legacyspeech@gmail.com We will schedule an information session with you and work with you to make arrangements to attend an approved speech camp.

 If you are interested for the school year after this coming one, 2025-2026, fill out this Google Form.